 A heavily obscured area-such as darkness, opaque fog, or dense foliage-blocks vision entirely.
-A creature in a heavily obscured area effectively suffers from the blinded condition (see appendix A).
+A creature effectively suffers from the blinded condition (see appendix A) when trying to see something in that area.

 The presence or absence of light in an environment creates three categories of illumination: bright light, dim light, and darkness.